rodrigovaldiva/Lab-1-Templates/README.md

 ### Sample Input and Output

-Here is a sample interaction with the program, including input and output:
+Below is a sample interaction with the program, including input and output:

 ```
 Enter the initial size of the array: 3